 If you do not have the Crisis24 numbers handy, please commit to memory the number of UA Police: (520) 621-8273(UAPD), who can reach Arizona International staff 24/7.

 When calling about an emergency, always provide at least two ways to reach you, in case the call is dropped.

 Reporting under the University's Nondiscrimination and Anti-harassment Policy and Clery Act

 The University Prohibits discrimination and harassment on the basis of race, color, national origin, sex, religion, age, disability, veteran status, sexual orientation, gender identity and genetic information.
 In alignment with Title IX of the Education Amendments of 1972, the University of Arizona prohibits all forms of sex discrimination, including sexual harassment, sexual violence, such as sexual assault, interpersonal violence and stalking.

 Faculty are responsible for promptly reporting any concerns regarding discrimination and harassment to the Office of Institutional Equity.
 Students should be advised of your reporting obligation, so they can determine the extent of the information they wish to disclose.
-If a student reports sexual violence, inform them that you are non-confidential and must report the name of the perpetrator(s), the student(s) affected, as well as the relevant facts, once they are disclosed to you.
+If a student reports sexual violence, discrimination or harassment, inform them that you are non-confidential and must report the name of the alleged perpetrator(s), the student(s) affected, as well as the relevant facts, once they are disclosed to you.
 Inform the student that there are confidential reporting options including CAPS and Survivor Advocacy.
 Advise students that when a non-confidential report is made they will be contacted to be provided with resources, information and options, but it is their decision whether they want to file a complaint and/or utilize resources.
 All UA employees traveling with students are expected to provide support for any UA student victims and participate in any subsequent investigations.

 Clery Act: Crime Reporting